keeptpa/IdleFactory/README.md

 # Idle Factory
 ## What?
-It's a web idle game(?) based on gregtech mod from minecraft and cookie clicker
+It's a web idle game(?) which idea based on gregtech mod from minecraft and cookie clicker
 **It's still highly WIP.**

 **A resource menu**